Kencoco Ltd Charcoal Briquettes

 Product was tested for burn time and temperature.

 Kencoco Ltd won the SAG-SEED award in 2017 in recognition of their efforts to promote economic growth, social development and environmental protection in Kenya.

-Business daily, Banning charcoal isn’t the way to go.
+From Business Daily, Banning charcoal isn’t the way to go.
 Kenya should make it sustainable.
-Economy [Online].
-2018 May.

 In context photographs (0)

 You can use the form below to contribute a photo of this product.